Crewicke History, Family Crest & Coats of Arms

 The surname Crewicke was first found in Yorkshire, at Creswick, a hamlet in the parish of Ecclesfield, near Sheffield.
 While there is no doubt of the Anglo-Saxon heritage on the name, one must consider that the name could also have been Norman in origin as "William de Cresek was mentioned in Normandy c.
 1200, where estates were granted to him by Henry de Bailliolet. " The Yorkshire Poll Tax Rolls of 1379 list Johannes de Cressewik and Johannes de Croswick.
 However, these may be the same person as one appears on page 40 while the other on page 41.

-Important Dates for the Crewicke family
+Early History of the Crewicke family

 This web page shows only a small excerpt of our Crewicke research.
 Another 27 words (2 lines of text) covering the years 1379, 1679 and 1800 are included under the topic Early Crewicke History in all our PDF Extended History products and printed products wherever possible.